ecmwf/open-ecpds/README.md

 ### Populate some data

 The standalone image ships with a few example destinations (e.g. `hourly_aq`), but they start out empty and switched off.
-Before testing the protocols below, log into the Monitoring UI and start one or two of them so there is some data to experiment with:
+Before testing the protocols below, log into the Monitoring UI and start one or two of them so there is some data to experiment with.
+This requires the container to have outbound Internet access, as these destinations acquire data from external providers:

 1. Open `https://localhost:8443` and log in as `admin` / `admin2021`.
 2. On the main page, in the **Transmission** section, select **Destinations**.